jgoizueta/solar/README.md

 ### Solar Radiation

-The +radiation+ method can compute the radiation (W per square meter) on at a given time and location on a horizonta plane:
+The `radiation` method can compute the radiation (W per square meter) on at a given time and location on a horizonta plane:

 ```ruby